KnpLabs/KnpMenuBundle/docs/menu_builder_service.rst

 Creating Menu Builders as Services
 ==================================

-This bundle gives you a really convenient way to create menus by following a convention.

-However, if you want to, you can instead choose to create a service for your menu builder.
-The advantage of this method is that you can inject the exact dependencies that your menu builder needs.
-This can lead to code that is more testable and also potentially more reusable.
-The disadvantage is that it needs just a little more setup.

 Start by creating a builder for your menu.
 You can stick as many menus into a builder as you want, so you may only have one (or just a few) of these builder classes in your application: